Turbulence9/Headspace/Readme.md

 **Welcome to your Headspace!**

 **Headspace is a program that allows users to access, build, and organize their file system in virtual reality.
-Created by: [Jayme Ramsay] (https://github.com/jaymeramsay), [John McCambridge] (https://github.com/nol166), and [Peter Sarkis](https://github.com/Turbulence9) in the course of a week**
+Created by: [Jayme Ramsay](https://github.com/jaymeramsay), [John McCambridge](https://github.com/nol166), and [Peter Sarkis](https://github.com/Turbulence9) in the course of a week**

 *Our Goal* was to create an a more interactive, kinesthetic file system for users while learning VR technologies